A Unified Analysis for Dynamic Programming Track-Before-Detect Algorithms: Error Convergence and Spatial Uncertainty: Specific Constructions

-\subsection{State Space, Position-Velocity}
+\subsection{State Space: Position-Velocity}

-Incorporating velocity into the state space can increase performance, as the added information can be used to further limit the size of transition neighborhoods; however, by introducing a new dimension, we increase its size and therefore the computation.
-This state space is applicable when knowledge of current target velocity lets us predict the next state such that we can meaningfully reduce $M$.
-Formally
+Incorporating velocity into the state space can increase performance, as the added information can be used to further limit the size of transition neighborhoods.
+However, by introducing a new dimension, we increase the size of the state space and therefore the computational complexity.

-where $i_1,i_2$ are the positional arguments and $i_3,i_4$ are the velocity arguments.
-To satisfy $(A3)$ we require that target acceleration is bounded by some $a_1$.
+where $i_1,i_2$ are the position arguments and $i_3,i_4$ are the velocity arguments.
+To define state transitions we require target acceleration be bounded by some $a_\text{max}$.

-We are primarily concerned with determining the target location, so we may use an additional maximization over all velocities at each position.
-This can be modeled as (8) using the position state space from Section IV.A but with a filtered $S_k(i,t)$.
-The decrease in the size of $S_k(i,t)$ results in smaller error probabilities and improved performance.
-We can continue this pattern of introducing higher order derivatives in our state space to an arbitrary degree; however, the marginal performance improvement generally does not justify the greater computational cost.
+Often the primarily concern is determining target location, in these instances we compute an additional maximum over all velocities, $\text{max}_{j_3,j_4} H_k((j_1,j_2,j_3,j_4),t)$.
+We can continue this process of incorporating higher derivatives into the state space, however, this is uncommon as any potential performance benefit does not justify the increase in computation.